 - Universal Vault: These keys will secure a user’s personal Universal Vault.
 These Vaults will be similar in nature to crypto wallets, but with extra security options to keep the assets inside them safe and secure and equally important, easily backed up and recoverable.

-- Live Trading: Users will be able to broadcast and execute trades directly on the Blockchain.
+- Live Analytics: Users will be able to broadcast and execute transactions directly on the Blockchain.
 There will be no need to withdraw or transfer funds, thereby eliminating counter-party and centralized risk.
 This same mechanism will extend to yield and more complex trades.

 - Best Price Execution: Price discovery will occur on an aggregate basis across decentralized protocols, thereby allowing users to find the best prices and liquidity.
-In this model, trades can be split across multiple providers to complete transactions.
+In this model, transactions can be split across multiple providers for optimal execution.

 - Ethos Rewards: The Ethos token will be a decentralized token encouraging users to take control of their own crypto vs. exposing themselves to centralized risk.